 - 1. Interpret a Lorenz curve, and construct one based on income distribution data. - 2.
 Explain how a Gini coefficient is derived. - 3.
 Comment on inequality trends in the United States. - 4.
 State how the United States compares to other countries in terms of economic inequality. - 5.
 Discuss the causes and consequences of rising inequality. - 6.
-Describe five philosophical perspectives on inequality. - 7.
 Discuss different policy proposals to address inequality.